Piedras Blancas State Marine Reserve and Marine Conservation Area: Recreation and nearby attractions

 Hearst Castle, former home of William Randolph Hearst, is at nearby Hearst San Simeon State Historic Monument and offers visitor tours.

 The Piedras Blancas Light Station is an Outstanding Natural Area, managed by the Bureau of Land Management.
 The lighthouse was built in 1875 and a Victorian dwelling was later completed.
 Tours are offered to the public.

-Piedreas Blancas is home to an important elephant seal rookery.
+Piedreas Blancas is an important elephant seal rookery.
 Friends of the Elephant Seal is a non-profit organization dedicated to educating people about elephant seals and other marine life.

-California’s marine protected areas encourage recreational and educational uses of the ocean.
+California's marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.

 Scientific monitoring

-As specified by the Marine Life Protection Act, select marine protected areas along California’s central coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
+As specified by the Marine Life Protection Act, select marine protected areas along California's central coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.

-Local scientific and educational institutions involved in the monitoring include Stanford University’s Hopkins Marine Station, University of California Santa Cruz, Moss Landing Marine Laboratories and Cal Poly San Luis Obispo.
+Local scientific and educational institutions involved in the monitoring include Stanford University's Hopkins Marine Station, University of California Santa Cruz, Moss Landing Marine Laboratories and Cal Poly San Luis Obispo.
 Research methods include hook-and-line sampling, intertidal and scuba diver surveys, and the use of Remote Operated Vehicle (ROV) submarines.